genereese/togo/README.md

 ```

 #### Configuration
-Now that togo is installed, let's configure it.
+Now that togo is installed, configure your name and email so the RPMs you create have the correct contact information in them:

 ```bash
 $ togo configure -n "Your Name" -e "your_email@address.com"